Get a computing account¶

 - you work on activities outside the IN2P3/IRFU scope but hosted by CC-IN2P3.

-- fill in the application form and print the final PDF document;
+- fill in the application form on CC Sign Up and print the final PDF document

-- submit a request to user support attaching the scan of the signed document.
+- submit (or ask your account czar to send) a request to user support attaching the scan of the signed document.

 Your czar will inform you about the opening of your account.
 In the case you lose your password, your czar should be your first contact.